 Many of our markets also include the Marin Stinson Electric and Stinson Electric ST, a thoroughbred family of urban eBikes that are perfect for shopping or commuting to work.
 They are equipped with an easy-to-ride frame, comfortable and fast-rolling tires and a reliable 250W hub motor with a 309Wh battery.

 Marin eMTBs: Trail Fun Machines

 The Alpine Trail E1 has a Shimano E7000 motor, Shimano drivetrain and a Rockshox Vivid rear shock.
 From the RockShox Gold 35 fork to the Maxxis tyres, every part of the bike is ready to hit the hill.
-This one is a killer affordable eMTB and one of the best value eMTBs available.

 The Alpine Trail E2 is a dream build for a real-world budget, with Fox suspension, a 12-speed Shimano drivetrain and Raceface finishing kit.
 Shimano’s next-generation EP8 motor is lighter, quieter and more powerful, and a 630Wh battery means it’s no problem to head up the hill for one more run.

 CycleVolta.com's excellent First Ride Review of the Sausalito E1En savoir plus